Witty-Wizard/Dino-Game/README.md

    - On your EdgeTX radio, navigate to the `Scripts` menu.
    - Select the `Dino Game` script to start playing.

-## License
+# License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This Game is distributed under the GNU [General Public License version 3.0](https://www.gnu.org/licenses/gpl-3.0.html).